Dev-solder124/genAI/README.md

 ### 2. Firebase Configuration Setup

-Create a `firebase.env` file in your project root with your Firebase project credentials:
+Create a firebase.env file in your project root:

 ```bash
 # firebase.env